BluePanda-io/Sequence_Models_Application/readme.md

-# Image Processing Masks-Convolution
+# Sequence Models Application

-Developing from Scratch Filters that change Images and apply them via Convolution With the purpose to Uderstand the Basics of Image Processing - Originally developed 22/05/2019
+Three applicaitons of Sequence Models that I build during a SM Specialization - Originally developed 22/05/2019

 You can find everything on the two JupyterNotebooks"